faudio/faudio/doc/Build and install.md

 ## Tools {#Tools}

-The following tools are required to build Fae.
+The following tools are required to build Fa.

 ### CMake